 , which provides additional resources to schools, and have begun developing systems to support our students earning career-ready certificates, leading directly to the career and college-ready goals outlined in Destination 2020.

 My commitment to public education is the result of the transformative impact it had on my life.
 Teachers can change lives and what they do will have a lasting impact.
 As an elementary school student, two dedicated teachers worked with me to overcome my speech impediment.
-They helped instill in me hope, confidence and commitment that, with education and hard work, I could accomplish anything.
-For me, the son of an African-American father who was deployed multiple times to Korea and Vietnam and a Japanese mother with limited English skills, those two teachers and the many who followed them put me on a significantly different life trajectory.
+They helped instill in me hope, confidence, and a commitment that, with education and hard work, I could accomplish anything.
+For me, the son of an African-American father who was deployed multiple times to Korea and Vietnam and a Japanese mother with limited English skills, those two teachers, and the many who followed them, put me on a significantly different life trajectory.

 Parents, community members, and support staff also make a difference.
-During my years as an educator, I have come to appreciate the significant and irreplaceable role that support staff and administrators play as well as the collective impact that community members and families have on the success of a student.
+During my years as an educator, again and again I have seen the significant and irreplaceable role that support staff and administrators play, as well as the collective impact that community members and families have on the success of a student.

 About Mike Miles

 After graduating from West Point with a degree in engineering, Mr. Miles entered the ranks of the Army officer corps at Ft.
 Lewis, Washington and became part of the elite Ranger Battalion and commanded an Infantry Rifle Company.
 Following the Army, Mr. Miles studied at the University of California at Berkeley and the University of Leningrad in Russia, earning a degree in Slavic languages.
 Mr. Miles then completed his Master’s degree in Soviet affairs and public policy at Columbia University after winning a Mellon Fellowship in the Humanities and a National Science Foundation Graduate Scholarship.